 - Mykonos has nothing more to offer outside of the triangle beach-party-food (nothing wrong with it though…).

-- In Santorini you can do wine tasting in one of the 16 wineries of the island
+- In Santorini, you can do wine tasting in one of the 16 wineries of the island

-- Santorini has more than 10 amazing museums or archaeological sites (including Akrotiri Prehistoric Site, a Tomato Industrial Museum, Museum of Prehistoric Thera, Archaeological Museum, Folklore Museum, Santozeum, Gyzi Mansion, Wine Museum, Art Space Gallery, Maritime Museum, Ancient Thera Site and a Museum of Fossils at Perissa)
+- Santorini has more than 10 amazing museums or archaeological sites (including Akrotiri Prehistoric Site, a Tomato Industrial Museum, Museum of Prehistoric Thera, Archaeological Museum, Folklore Museum, Santozeum, Gyzi Mansion, Wine Museum, Art Space Gallery, Maritime Museum, Ancient Thera Site, and a Museum of Fossils at Perissa)

 - Mykonos apart from the main town called “Chora” (Mykonos City) which is lovely and very picturesque (with the amazing “Little Venice”) has nothing more to offer in terms of picturesque and traditional villages.
-You are basically limited to Mykonos City only.
+You are limited to Mykonos City only.

-- Santorini has 5 Venetian Castles and fortresses
+- Santorini has 5 Venetian Castles and fortresses.

-- Mykonos has none of this but it has the cutest mascot: a pelican named “Petros”
+- Mykonos has none of this, but it has the cutest mascot: a pelican named “Petros”

 Best Island for Beaches: Mykonos

-Why: If you are a beach person and you imagine your holidays to be spent on the beach with your toes in the sand, then Mykonos is just the place for you.
+Why: If you are a beach person and imagine spending your holidays on the beach with your toes in the sand, Mykonos is just the place for you.
 Let’s be honest here.
-Santorini is awesome but Mykonos has amazing tropical golden sand beaches.
-Moreover, beach clubs in Santorini are very relaxing and chilled out whereas Mykonos beach clubs re famous for their crazy beach parties.

 Detailed Comparison: